protesilaos/my-website/_politics/2022-06-26-comment-ecb-dual-mandate.md

 It can be said that foregoing sovereignty over both macroeconomic levers is worth it as European integration provides other benefits.
 At least such was the thinking when the EMU was originally designed.
-In the 2000s, such beliefs were plausible because no crisis was in sight.
+In the 2000s, these beliefs were plausible because no crisis was in sight.
 The fair weather construction of the Euro seemed to stand just fine.
 Though ever since the 2008+ financial calamity, things have taken a dramatic turn for the worse.
-We are dealing with one crisis after crisis.
-To claim that some vague promise of an integrated Europe will address our woes is more wishful than practical.
+We are dealing with crisis after crisis.
+To claim that some vague promise of an integrated Europe will address our woes is more wishful thinking than practical guidance.

 Europe is caught in the interregnum between the awkward intergovernmentalism of the Maastricht Treaty (single currency but decentralised governance) and a fully fledged European-level government that is yet to be enacted.
-The prospect of the latter is not in sight, which implies that the legally and political questionable policies of the ECB will remain the norm for years to come.
+The prospect of the latter is not in sight, which implies that the legally and politically questionable policies of the ECB will remain the norm for years to come.

 On the legal front, it can be argued that the ECB's implicit duty to